 Aside from the requirement to secure personal identifiable information like many other industries, protecting medical devices have become more imperative than ever due to the direct impact on patient health.
 Attacks against these devices, may not only pose serious health risks for patients, but also result in financial losses for HDOs.

 In addition, the heavy reliance of this industry on a complex software supply chain also adds another layer of cyber risks for medical devices, making this a more difficult task to manage.
 Each finished device is made up of various software components from different suppliers in multiple countries, compiled and maintained by a Software Bill of Materials (SBOM).
 This complicates the task of verifying the reliability and safety of each component, as well as ensuring that the finished device remains secure.
 When coupled with the element of connectivity, the challenge of keeping the device safe grows exponentially.

 How complicated are medical device cybersecurity requirements?

-When the cyber risks become more complex, cybersecurity actions need to evolve at the same pace.
+When cyber risks become more complex, medical device cybersecurity actions need to evolve at the same pace.
 For that reason, regulators and international industry bodies are constantly raising the bar on the cybersecurity requirements for new connected medical devices.
-All updated standards, new guidances and market specific legislations aim to ensure the highest level of safety for medical devices, but also inadvertently raise the complexity of medical device cybersecurity to a whole new level.
+All updated standards, new guidances and market specific legislations aim to ensure the highest level of safety for medical devices, but also inadvertently raise the complexity of cybersecurity regulatory compliance to a whole new level.